 Apart from Ecuadorean-minted 5c, 10c, 25c and 50c coins, which are used in parallel with the US equivalents, the US Dollar is the only legal currency in Ecuador.
 Credit cards and travellers’ cheques are generally accepted in cities.

-The maximum tax free cash limit that can be taken out of the country has been reduced from US$10,000 to US$1,098 (equivalent to 3 minimum salaries).
+The maximum tax free cash limit that can be taken out of the country is US$1,158 (equivalent to 3 minimum salaries).
 You may be asked to declare the amount of cash you’re carrying when leaving the country.
-If you wish to take more than this amount of cash out of the country you will be required to pay 5% tax.
+If you wish to take more than this amount of cash out of the country you will be required to pay 5% tax (ISD).

 Travel advice help and support

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
 If you need urgent help because something has happened to a friend or relative abroad, contact the Foreign and Commonwealth Office (FCO) in London on 020 7008 1500 (24 hours).